justingolden21/elements-style-guide/catalog/fundamentals.md

 ##### Long Description

 Be the first one to 20 gems or the last one standing to win.
-Cast fire spells to deal damage, water spells to heal damage, craft gems, and counter or reflect your opponents.
+Cast fire spells to deal damage, water spells to heal damage, craft gems, and counter your opponents.

 Overpower your opponents’ spells to counter them by casting a spell of the same element with greater power.
 Combine cards of the same element into a single powerful spell.
 Select your cards carefully and anticipate your opponents.
 Craft your way to victory, or destroy your opponents; the choice is yours.